SiaFoundation/siad/modules/renter/README.md

 below 1x redundancy and the local file is not present the chunk, and therefore the file, is considered lost as there is no way to repair it.

-**Assumptions / Complexities**
+**Inbound Complexities**
  - `Upload` adds chunks directly to the upload heap by calling `managedBuildAndPushChunks`
  - Repair loop will sleep until work is needed meaning other threads will wake up the repair loop by calling the `repairNeeded` channel
  - There is always enough space in the heap, or the number of backup chunks is few enough that all the backup chunks are always added to the upload heap.
+ - Stuck chunks get added directly to the upload heap and have priority over normal uploads and repairs
+ - Streaming upload chunks are added directory to the upload heap and have the highest priority

+**Outbound Complexities**
  - The repair loop relies on the directory heap being accurate which in terms relies on the health loop keeping the filesystem up to date.
  - The repair loop passes chunks on to the upload subsystem and expects that subsystem to handle the request
- - Stuck chunks get added directory to the upload heap and have priority over normal uploads and repairs
- - Streaming upload chunks are added directory to the upload heap and have the highest priority

 #### Stuck Loop
 File's are marked as `stuck` if the Renter is unable to fully upload the file.